matijakolaric-com/django-music-publisher/docs/faq.rst

 Export Common Works Registration (CWR) files and process acknowledgements?
 	Yes.
 CWR 2.1 is supported and well tested, CWR 2.2 will not be implemented.
 	CWR 3.0 is experimental and available as a separate module.

 Export Electronic Batch Registration (EBR) files?
 	No. EBR is officially accepted by MusicMark (ASCAP, BMI, SOCAN) and unofficially also by a few other societies.
 All of them also accept CWR.

 Export MWN (DDEX) or any other DDEX format?
-	MWN export is experimental.
-Other DDEX formats may follow.
+	DDEX licence is not compatible with MIT licence.
+DDEX promised to solve the issue promptly.
+Months ago.

 Export some other format specified by someone?
-	There are, actually, two JSON-based export formats.
-They are created by the maintainer of this project and used in several other projects.
-But they are work in progress, and is still unspecified.
+	There are two JSON-based export formats.
+They are work in progress, and are still unspecified.
+However, any developer should be able to fiure them out.

 Import CWR acknowledgements?
 	Yes.
 However, if it contains additional information, then you must use an